 East End of London is actually a smaller area within East London, limited by the City of London in the west and River Lea in the east.
 Among many other things, East End is famous for Sunday markets, street art, hipster bars and of course, the world-famous tv-series EastEnders.

-Here are five suggestions for things to do with young kids and toddlers:
+Here are five suggestions for things to do in East London with kids:

 1. Children Discovery Centre in Stratford